Top 10 Most Famous Chefs in the World

 A post shared by Jamie Oliver (@jamieoliver)

-Jamie Oliver is a celebrity chef, restaurateur, and television star.
-Did you know that the beloved British chef began his career as a pastry chef in London?
-From there, he went on to work as a sous chef at the River Café where he was eventually given the opportunity to host his award-winning cooking show called “The Naked Chef.”
+Jamie Oliver is a celebrity chef, restaurateur and TV star.
+Did you know that the British chef started his career as a pastry chef in London?
+From there he went on to work as a sous chef at the River Café where he was given his own show “The Naked Chef”.

-Jamie is known for his down-to-earth cooking style, encouraging people to eat healthily and be aware of nutrition.
-His restaurant chains – Jamie’s Italian located globally, plus Fifteen, which supports young people facing disadvantage by teaching them to become chefs – are testament to his continued dedication.
+Jamie is famous for his simple cooking style, encouraging people to eat healthy and be aware of nutrition.
+His restaurant chains – Jamie’s Italian Globally and Fifteen which supports young people facing disadvantage by teaching them to become chefs – are a testament to his continued commitment.

-Not only does Jamie Oliver have numerous cookbooks and food programs under his belt, but has also won various awards for this success.
+Jamie Oliver has many cookbooks and food shows under his belt and has won many awards for his work.

 8. Ferran Adria